VPremiss/PACKAGE_LIVEWIRE_livewire-nonceable/README.md

       // This is hit back from AlpineJS using axios public function complexSearch($responseFromApi, $nonce)
       {
+          // Approach 1

           // Or use the opposite ! $this->doesNonceExist($title, $nonce) method
           if ($this->isNonceSense('complex-searching', $nonce)) {
               // throw new NoncenseException('Nonce mismatch.
 Somebody is playing around!');
           }

           $this->deleteNonce('complex-searching', $nonce);

+          // Approach 2

+          if (!$this->validatedNonce('complex-searching', $nonce)) {
+              // throw or whatever but that's all, since it would have deleted the nonce otherwise }

           // do the complex searching now with an ease of mind...
       }